Damiana comes from a wild shrub that grows in Mexico and Central and South America. Traditionally, people use it to try to boost sex drive.

 Why do people take damiana?

 There's some limited evidence that damiana might affect sex drive in animals.
 Specifically, it helped rats that were impotent.
 However, damiana didn't have any effect on healthy rats.
-There is no research on its effect in humans.
+There is no research on its effect in humans, although it’s been used in products combined with other dietary supplements.

 Other animal studies found that damiana might ease anxiety and lower blood sugar levels.
 Lab research has found that damiana may fight bacteria.
 One small study found that a mixture of damiana with other supplements -- yerba mate and guarana -- helped with weight loss.
 Further research is needed to prove this.